gaois/documental/docs/software/localizer/index.en.md

 });
 ```

-The mapped tags can then be accessed elswhere in the application, and an `InferLocaleFromLanguage()` convenience function is provided to output the correct locale or region subtag when given a corresponding language code.
+The mapped tags can then be accessed elsewhere in the application, and an `InferLocaleFromLanguage()` convenience function is provided to output the correct locale or region subtag when given a corresponding language code.

 Example usage (Razor view):